 Where is your web hosting service located?

-The geographical location of your hosting service is one of the key factors which Google uses in the ranking of your website.
+The geographical location of your hosting service is one of the factors in Google’s ranking algorithm.
 The idea behind this is that in theory at least it will enable Internet surfers to access more relevant local businesses to service their needs.
 The only problem with this is that if you use a web hosting service which is not compatible with your target audience, then your ranking will be at least in part influenced by a group of factors which are wholly irrelevant to your real target audience.
 This problem can be alleviated however by adding tags related to the location that your site is targeting.

 Do you have reliable and stable hosting?